XanderFromFortnite/TWRP_a3core/README.md

-# Twrp_a30core
+# TWRP for Samsung A03 Core

-I build TWRP for my phone, SM-A032F
+Took me 3-4 hours, Download the file [here](https://github.com/XanderFromFortnite/Twrp_a30core/releases).